Onboarding Millennials – HR’s Employee Onboarding Handbook

 Mission and values are important to discuss, but not in an arbitrary manner.
 Connect it to real stories and real people.
 Show how they’re related to job performance and expectations.
 Millennials don’t mind being pushed to do great work, but they care about the why and the how.

 For a generation who grew up with digital devices, they want to finish tasks with the flick of a finger.
 Don’t make them sit through time-consuming paperwork marathons.
-Find a flexible digital platform to collect and parse all of their data for all of your different processes.
+Find a flexible digital onboarding app to collect and parse all of their data for all of your different processes.

-Try something like KiSSFLOW to automatically pass on the data to different departments.
+Try something like Kissflow HR Cloud’s Employee onboarding software to automatically pass on the data to different departments.
 Your new hires will be impressed when they don’t have to sit down at every department and fill out the same information over and over again.
-With KiSSFLOW, you can digitize your existing forms or create new ones, pre-populate fields, set rules, and distribute it among participants to fill it out.
+With Kissflow HR Cloud, you can digitize your existing forms or create new ones, pre-populate fields, set rules, and distribute it among participants to fill it out.

 Let Them Go Free Range